minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

   - **9005 tcp**: RPC Port

 - Inbound connections from your **HOME IP** can be **allowed** for

+  - **22 tcp** : Allows SSH access to the server, we recommend only allowing this from your home IP address but ensure that you can update this if your home IP dynamically changes, otherwise you could be locked out.

   - **9003 tcp**: if you intend to enable the MiniDapp system.
 If your home IP is dynamic, you will need to maintain this firewall rule to your latest IP.
 If you choose to allow inbound connections from anywhere, your login screen will be public facing, so your login password (mdspassword) must be long and secure, using a combination of lowercase, uppercase letters numbers and symbols.